-There are other fisheries in the Seychelles that are easier to access, less expensive, and that offer a higher degree of comfort or land-based amenities.
+There are other fisheries in the Seychelles that are easier to access, less expensive, and offer a higher degree of comfort or land-based amenities.
 When it comes to exploration, adventure, and remote fishing, however, there is no destination that is more “out there” and wild than Providence Atoll.

 Boats and Equipment

 The Dugong is equipped with five “Mini-Mahe Tender” boats that will be skippered by experienced Flycastaway guides.
 As most of the fishing is done while wading on the flats, there will always be a ratio of three guests fishing with one guide.
 The tenders are stored on the large equipment deck of the Dugong after being lifted with the large crane on the back platform of the ship.
 All of the Providence trips are led by a team of seasoned, experienced, and professional fly fishing guides from Flycastaway Fishing Company (the same operation that operates Farquhar and St. Brandon’s Atoll).
 During your stay on the vessel, there will be four guides including one head guide onboard.
-Each guide is a qualified skipper, has first aid experience, and is extremely experienced with regards to all facets of fly fishing this remote atoll destination.
+Each guide is a qualified skipper, has first aid experience, and is extremely experienced with regard to all facets of fly fishing this remote atoll destination.

 Remember that Yellow Dog’s services are completely free!
 When you book a trip with Yellow Dog, you never pay more than when you book directly with the lodge or outfitter.